Get exclusive member benefits & effect social change. Join Today

 An abdominal lump is a swelling or bulge that emerges from any area of the abdomen.
-It most often feels soft, but may be firm, depending on its underlying cause.
+It most often feels soft, but it may be firm depending on its underlying cause.

-In most cases, a lump is caused by a hernia—a protrusion of your internal organs through the abdominal muscles.
+In most cases, a lump is caused by a hernia.
+A hernia is when your internal organs pushes through your abdominal muscles.
 This can be easily corrected with surgery.
-In rarer cases, the lump may be an undescended testicle or a harmless hematoma or lipoma.
+In rarer cases, the lump may be an undescended testicle, a harmless hematoma, or lipoma.
 In even rarer circumstances, it may be a cancerous tumor.

 A hernia causes the majority of lumps in the abdomen.
-A hernia occurs when your internal organs push through a weakened spot in the abdominal wall.
 Hernias often appear after you have strained your muscles by lifting something heavy, coughing for a long period, or being constipated.

-There are several types of hernias, three of which can produce a noticeable lump.
+There are several types of hernias.
+Three kinds of hernias can produce a noticeable lump:

 An inguinal hernia occurs when there is a weakness in the abdominal wall and a part of the intestine or other soft tissue protrudes through it.
-You will most likely see or feel a lump in your abdomen and will feel pain when coughing, bending, or lifting.
+You’ll most likely see or feel a lump in your abdomen and will feel pain when coughing, bending, or lifting.

 In some cases, there are no symptoms until the condition gets worse.
-By itself, a hernia is not harmful, but it needs to be repaired surgically because it can cause complications, such as loss of blood flow to the intestines or obstruction of the bowels.
+A hernia is not harmful by itself.
+However, it needs to be repaired surgically because it can cause complications, such as a loss of blood flow to the intestines or obstruction of the bowels.

-An umbilical hernia is basically the same as an inguinal hernia.
-However, it is more localized and occurs around the navel.
-This type of hernia is most common in infants, and will often disappear as the baby’s abdominal wall heals.
-The classic sign of an umbilical hernia in a baby is outward bulging of the belly button when the infant cries.
+An umbilical hernia is very similar to an inguinal hernia.
+However, it’s more localized and occurs around the navel.
+This type of hernia is most common in babies and will often disappear as the their abdominal wall heals.
+The classic sign of an umbilical hernia in a baby is outward bulging of the belly button when they cry.

-Surgery is required to fix an umbilical hernia if it does not heal on its own by the time a child is three years old.
+Surgery is required to fix an umbilical hernia if it doesn’t heal on its own by the time a child is 3 years old.
 The possible complications are similar to those of an inguinal hernia.

 An incisional hernia is one that appears due to a surgical cut that has weakened the abdominal wall.
 It requires corrective surgery to avoid complications.

-If a hernia does not cause an abdominal lump, there are several other possibilities.
+If a hernia isn’t the cause of an abdominal lump, there are several other possibilities.

 Although very rare, a benign or cancerous tumor on an organ in the abdomen or in the skin or muscles can cause a noticeable lump.
 Whether it requires surgery or another type of treatment depends on the type of tumor and its location.

 At your doctor’s appointment, you can expect to receive a physical examination of your abdomen.
-Your doctor may ask you to cough or strain in some way while you are examined.
+Your doctor may ask you to cough or strain in some way while they’re examining your abdomen.

 If you have a hernia, your doctor will likely be able to diagnose it during the physical exam.
 You can then discuss arrangements for a surgical correction.

-If your doctor does not believe the lump is a hernia, it may require further testing.
-For a hematoma or lipoma, you will likely not need further tests, but if a tumor is suspected, you may need imaging tests to determine its location and extent.
-You may also need a biopsy (tissue removal) to determine if the tumor is benign or malignant (cancerous).
+If your doctor doesn’t believe the lump is a hernia, it may require further testing.
+For a hematoma or lipoma, you probably won’t need further tests.
+If a tumor is suspected, you may need imaging tests to determine its location and extent.
+You may also need a biopsy, or tissue removal, to determine if the tumor is malignant (cancerous) or benign (noncancerous).

 Written by: Mary Ellen Ellis